ijaz-lab/ijaz-lab/README.md

 #### Some Tools and Technologies I am working on:
-🛠   I’m currently working with scikit-learn, TensorFlow, PyTorch, Flask, FastAPI, Django, T-SQL,SSIS,SSRS,SSAS,Azure Cloud, Power BI .
+🛠   I’m currently working with scikit-learn, TensorFlow, PyTorch, Flask, FastAPI, Django, T-SQL,SSIS,SSRS,SSAS,Azure Cloud,Databricks, Azure Data Factory, Azure Synapse, Fabric, PostgreSQL, Oracle, R studio, PySpark, Python and Power BI .
 🚀   I’m currently learning Full Stack Development while working on my Final year Project.
 👨🏻‍💻   Most of my projects are available on Github and Kaggle.
 💬   You can text me on Linkedin, or by Email to ask about anything.
 I'll be happy to help.(https://www.linkedin.com/in/ijaz-ali-6aaa87122/)